FrVaBe/spring/spring-cloud-config-demo/spring-cloud-config-server-demo/ReadMe.md

 ```
 .../spring-cloud-config-server-demo>mvn clean install
-.../spring-cloud-config-server-demo>java -jar target\spring-cloud-config-server-demo-0.0.1-SNAPSHOT.jar
+.../spring-cloud-config-server-demo>java -jar target/spring-cloud-config-server-demo-0.0.1-SNAPSHOT.jar
 ```

 **Requirement**

-A git repository with a file `spring-cloud-config-client-demo.properties` must be availabe.
-The file must contain the property
+A git repository with a file `spring-cloud-config-client-demo.properties` (because _spring-cloud-config-client-demo_ is the `spring.application.name` of our config client application) must be availabe.
+The file must contain the `message` property with some value.

 ```
 message = Hello World!